 We are all going to experience both if we take a big step to declutter.
 Now, the trick is, you have to weigh the two against each other.
 I still, after 3 years of decluttering, feel the peace and the calm of the freedom and the space WAY MORE than I feel the negative reaction to not having that thing I needed that one time.
 That negative reaction in my mind…that regret and frustration…it fades quickly because it is nothing compared to the peaceful feeling of not feeling burdened by ALL OF THAT CRAP.

 HOWEVER – I’m not sure Donnie feels the same way.
 He still has the most stuff to go through in storage because he can’t quite embrace the peace the space brings as he knows the regret will hang so heavy in his heart.
-He’s been able to weigh in favor of “decluttering” most of the time as he was excited about lessening the burden of the home we would own.
+He’s been able to weigh in favor of “decluttering” most of the time as he was excited about lessening the burden of where we would store it in the home we would own.
 But when it comes to specific items, and realizing they’re gone?
 He does experience regret much more than I do, so the majority of the final stage of “decluttering” will be on his shoulders as he’s had the harder time letting go of things.
+We did talk about maybe buying one of those metal buildings in order to store the stuff that was too painful to throw away.
+Ultimately, we decided we wanted a fresh start in the new home, but there is no shame in sentimentality.

 This is a very important balance to understand if you have a person you’re sharing a home with.
 Because we all know how regret works, it eats at you and burdens your soul.
 We don’t want to push anyone into the “regret” zone simply because our feeling of peace in decluttering is so strong.
 You have to find a balance.
 Luckily, Donnie also feels incredible peace with the lack of clutter, so he often leans more to that side and even understands the appeal of things like “tiny houses” – if he didn’t experience any of the positive benefit of decluttering, we’d have bigger problems.